JuliaGrid

 using JuliaGrid

-analysis = dcStateEstimation(system, device) # Build the state estimation model
+analysis = dcStateEstimation(monitoring) # Build the state estimation model

 Contributors